Untitled

 Everyone knows "Colombian coffee."
 Supermarket shelves stock it.
 Every coffee shop probably serves it.
 But most people can't name a Colombian region, describe what makes one Colombian coffee different from another, or explain why the same bag costs $12 at one roaster and $24 at another.

 That's a shame, because Colombian coffee is genuinely complex and regionalized in ways that rival wine regions.
 Understanding Colombian coffee means understanding how geography, altitude, and processing create wildly different flavor profiles under one umbrella label.
+Unlike mass-market blends, single-origin Colombian coffees reveal the country's full spectrum—from the bright, citrus-forward cups of Cauca to the deep, chocolate-laden brews of Huila.

 Exploring single origins?
 See how Colombian compares to other origins in our Single Origin Coffee Guide.
+For a broader look at how regional differences shape taste across the Americas, read our comparison of African vs South American Coffee Processing Methods.

 The Colombian Coffee Landscape